jaytools/jaytools.github.io/README.md

 ## ✨ Best Practices for Tool Development

-When creating new tools for Jay-Tools, follow these best practices:
+When creating new tools for Task Proper, follow these best practices:

 1. **Modular JavaScript**: Separate concerns into discrete functions
 2. **Error Handling**: Validate all user inputs and provide clear error messages